Don’t Let ‘Fifty Shades of Grey’ Lead Your Daughter Astray:

 I’m writing you this letter because I love you.
 You are the apple of my eye and it is my responsibility to teach you what it means to be a woman.
 I am proud of how wonderful you have become.
 As you grow up, you will begin to date and engage in relationships with members of the opposite sex, but I feel I must warn you about how you should act in your future relationships with men.
 The movies you may watch do not portray women in a positive light.
 Hollywood does not view you the same way that God does.
 God wants to liberate you and allow you to be all you can be.
 He wants you to see yourself as special so you, as well as guys will cherish you as a special gift.

-On the eve of the “Fifty Shades of Grey” movie premiere, I feel I should teach you what God has to say about women.
+With it being the week that “Fifty Shades Freed” is released, the final movie in the “Fifty Shades of Grey” trilogy, I feel I should teach you what God has to say about women.
 If you don’t know already, the movie features the main character Ana Steele, who finds herself attracted to a sexy CEO named Christian Grey.
 She finds herself repulsed yet intrigued by him at the same time, but Christian wants her to participate in acts that degrade her and rob of her of her rights as a woman, as God’s child and as a human being.

 Daughter, I want you to know that this is not the way God wants you to view yourself as a woman or as a human being.
 Here are some lessons I want to teach you about this movie: